 Residential Outdoor Programs & Rebates

-Through outdoor conservation programs such as our WaterSaver Landscape rebates and educational programs that reach out to all San Antonians, we want to encourage residents to conserve, saving you money on your water bill while preserving our precious water supplies.
+Through outdoor conservation programs such as our WaterSaver Landscape coupon and educational programs that reach out to all San Antonians, we want to encourage residents to conserve, saving you money on your water bill while preserving our precious water supplies.

-This program encourages residential water customers to transform portions of their traditional lawns by removing grass and creating garden beds made up of hardy, drought-tolerant plants.
+This seasonal program encourages residential water customers to transform portions of their traditional lawns by removing grass and creating garden beds made up of hardy, drought-tolerant plants.

 Did you know your irrigation system can use more water in a week than your family uses for all its other needs in a month?
 Together, let's find out how much water and money you can save!

 Xeriscaping.
 What in the world does that word mean and how on Earth do you pronounce it?

 Replacing your sand or D.E. filter with a high-efficiency cartridge filter system can reduce your water consumption by as much as 20,000 gallons per year.

 A house with a 1,000-square-foot roof can yield about 600 gallons of rainwater from just 1 inch of rainfall.
 That's a lot of water!

 Year-round, landscape watering is allowed before 11 a.m. and after 7 p.m. every day.
 Watering by hand-held hose or with a 5-gallon bucket is allowed any time; however, water waste is prohibited at all times.

 Next time you visit the San Antonio Botanical Garden, be sure to take a stroll down WaterSaver Lane, the lawn and environmental exhibit sponsored in part by SAWS.